newsdev/stevedore/README.md

 ### Intro to Templates

 Each template must contain four distinct files.
-Whether inheritance will be possible is TBD.
+Inheritance isn't possible now (just `cp` the file) but I hope to add that in the future.

   - a "detail view" template for seeing an entire, single document inside the app
   - a "list view" template for seeing a single document in a list of returned search results matching a query